dimitri-edel/sb-crud/README.md

 an **HTTP-Response** object with the book converted to **JSON** and the book object will contain the auto-generated **Id**

+Use the **@RequestBody** annotation for the book parameter of the method.
+It lets the JPA know that this object must be extracted from the request.

 Inside the method I call the save method on the Repository

+## Add code to updateBook method

+First of I need to map the method to a URL via **@GetMapping** annotation.
+I map it to **/books/update**

+Use the **@RequestBody** annotation for the book parameter of the method.
+It lets the JPA know that this object must be extracted from the request.

+Inside the method I commit the changes to the database.
+If the update has been successful the method will return a **ResponseEntity** with the **Book** object and HTTP-Staus **OK** Otherwise, the ResponseEntity will be empty and the HTTP-Status will be set to NOT_FOUND